publicle/goal-rails/README.md

 ## License
 AGPL v3.
 See LICENSE for details.

 Michiaki Baba has a right to change the license including contributed patches.
+This is not for changing to a proprietary software but for cutting out a library.